Skip to main content

 Does my file get uploaded?

-No — and this is the part other PDF-to-Word tools can't claim.
+No — and this is rare.
 The conversion runs entirely in your browser, on your own device.
 Your PDF never leaves your computer and never reaches a server; it even works with your connection switched off.

 How faithful is the result?